shane0/shane0.github.io/docs/basics.md

 4. pride
 5. jealousy

 These mental states are believed to be the root cause of suffering and keep individuals trapped in cyclic existence.
-Practicing mindfulness and meditation is said to help overcome the Kleshas and achieve liberation from suffering.
+Practicing MINDFULNESS and meditation is said to help overcome the Kleshas and achieve liberation from suffering.

 ## what are the attributes of enlightenment